Mushroom: Toxic mushrooms

 Many mushroom species produce secondary metabolites that can be toxic, mind-altering, antibiotic, antiviral, or bioluminescent.
 Although there are only a small number of deadly species, several others can cause particularly severe and unpleasant symptoms.
 Toxicity likely plays a role in protecting the function of the basidiocarp: the mycelium has expended considerable energy and protoplasmic material to develop a structure to efficiently distribute its spores.
 One defense against consumption and premature destruction is the evolution of chemicals that render the mushroom inedible, either causing the consumer to vomit the meal (see emetics), or to learn to avoid consumption altogether.
 In addition, due to the propensity of mushrooms to absorb heavy metals, including those that are radioactive, as late as 2008, European mushrooms may have included toxicity from the 1986 Chernobyl disaster and continued to be studied.

 Psychoactive mushrooms

 Mushrooms with psychoactive properties have long played a role in various native medicine traditions in cultures all around the world.
 They have been used as sacrament in rituals aimed at mental and physical healing, and to facilitate visionary states.
 One such ritual is the velada ceremony.
 A practitioner of traditional mushroom use is the shaman or curandera (priest-healer).

 Psilocybin mushrooms, also referred to as psychedelic mushrooms, possess psychedelic properties.
-Commonly known as "magic mushrooms" or "'shrooms", they are openly available in smart shops in many parts of the world, or on the black market in those countries that have outlawed their sale.
-Psilocybin mushrooms have been reported as facilitating profound and life-changing insights often described as mystical experiences.
+Commonly known as "magic mushrooms" or "'shrooms", they are openly available in smart shops in many parts of the world, or on the black market in those countries which have outlawed their sale.
+Psilocybin mushrooms have been reported to facilitate profound and life-changing insights often described as mystical experiences.
 Recent scientific work has supported these claims, as well as the long-lasting effects of such induced spiritual experiences.